ikoote1/redux-app/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 redux-app <a name="about-project"></a>
-- This is the project of a website for adding, storing, deleting and editing books.

 - I built this project to improve my skills in web development.
 - I developed using front end languages and redux for user exprience.